 Let’s talk about tacos.
 I love tacos!
 Tacos are the light of life.
 I’d lose my mind if I couldn’t have tacos.
 I honestly can’t comprehend the fact that there are people who don’t like tacos.
 It makes me sad that they don’t experience the euphoria of chowing down on a perfectly crafted taco.

-Now that my expression of love for tacos is over, I want to talk about a new taco joint in Silver Spring (well technically a two in one taco joint).
-In May, a new restaurant opened in Silver Spring where 8407 Kitchen Bar was (right near the metro station and bus depot in downtown Silver Spring).
-The restaurant has a unique aesthetic inside and out that catches the eye.
-I didn’t really notice this space when it was 8407 Kitchen Bar.
-I had to be told it was there, but this redecorated building is hard to miss.
+Now that my confession of love is over, I want to talk about a new taco joint in Silver Spring (well technically a two in one taco joint).
+In May, a new restaurant opened in Silver Spring where 8407 Kitchen Bar was in downtown Silver Spring.
+The restaurant has a unique aesthetic inside and out that catches the eye, starting with the colorful murals painted on the building.

 The bottom floor is a restaurant called Tacos, Tortas & Tequila (all amazing things in my book).
 This part of the restaurant is more casual, meant for ordering a la carte tacos with a variety of options.
 There is a bar area with a TV for watching sports games.
 I was here on the day of the World Cup final, and it was lively.

 The upstairs floor is a restaurant called Buena Vida, which focuses more on bottomless small plates for lunch, dinner, and weekend brunch.
 You can get food a la carte here, but the best value would be the unlimited tapas.